JonasLukasczyk/ttk/scripts/docker/README_supplemental_material.md

 The full docker image specifically contains:

-- ParaView server with offscreen rendering using either [OSMesa](http://www.mesa3d.org/osmesa.html) or [OSPRay](http://www.ospray.org).
+- ParaView server with offscreen rendering using [OSPRay](http://www.ospray.org).
 - TTK for ParaView plugins are installed.

 It is supposed to be used in conjunction with a local ParaView GUI.